Thursday, March 16, 2017

 © Lime Pictures (Kerry Spicer)

 Annie: It’s better than it used to be.
 Trans people used to be forcibly outed by a gleeful press, and trans characters were almost always tragic figures of fun.
 They can’t get away with that as often now.
 It’s more upbeat and positive, but, as I said before, there’s still so much work to do.
+Representation is improving, but authenticity and respect still matter.

-Monika: Do you participate in any lobbying campaigns?
-Do you think transgender women can make a difference in politics?
+Monika: Do you take part in lobbying or advocacy work, and do you think transgender women can make a difference in politics?

 Annie: I was a small part of the lobbying campaign Press for Change in the ’90s, working towards the legal rights that were eventually won in 2004.
 Now, I lend my support to groups that can effect change locally and nationally.
+I firmly believe that transgender women have a vital role to play in shaping public policy and social attitudes.

 The National Diversity Awards -